'Sobering reading': New study reveals TVNZ has been overtaken as Kiwis' favourite platform

-A new study of Kiwi audiences and news consumption habits in 2020 contains "sobering" findings for the local media industry - with Youtube, Netflix and Facebook overtaking most local platforms in popularity.
+A new study of Kiwi audiences and news consumption habits in 2020 contains "sobering" findings for the local media industry - with YouTube, Netflix and Facebook overtaking most local platforms in popularity.

 NZ On Air's Where Are The Audiences?
 2020 research released today has found TVNZ is the only local media company to have maintained an encouraging share of the market as global digital giants take over.

-The most popular site, station or channel amongst Kiwis is now YouTube, overtaking TVNZ 1, with a daily reach of 51 per cent of the overall New Zealand audience.
+The most popular site, station or channel among Kiwis is now YouTube, overtaking TVNZ 1, with a daily reach of 51 per cent of the overall New Zealand audience.

 TVNZ 1 placed second, with 44 per cent of Kiwis tuning in each day.